-SOMArts fiscally sponsors emerging arts groups and artists projects that are closely tied to our mission.
-Once a complete application is received, the review process takes approximately 4–6 weeks.
+Applications are reviewed on a rolling basis and once a complete application is received, the interview process typically takes 4–6 weeks.
 Grant submissions and fundraising can begin only after a project has been approved.
 To receive an application, please contact email@example.com.

 Benefits of fiscal sponsorship at SOMArts include facilitation of tax-deductible donations, grant application review and consultation, and discounts on rehearsal and meeting space in our classrooms.

-Additionally, fiscally sponsored artists receive free admission to the Make Art Your Business workshop series, which is offered in collaboration with ArtSpan.
+Additionally, fiscally sponsored artists receive free admission to professional development and networking opportunities, including the Make Art Your Business workshop series, which is offered in collaboration with ArtSpan.

 Bay Area Society for Art & Activism (BASAA)